 Areas for Improvement

-In order to meet the objectives that were set out in the “Modern Outpatient” agenda and to ensure our secondary care datasets meet future information needs, PHS has established a modernisation program of all SMR datasets, with an initial focus on outpatients.
-This would support patient and service management at NHS Board level as well as providing more accurate information at a national level.
+In order to meet the objectives that were set out in the “Modern Outpatient” agenda and to ensure our secondary care datasets meet future information needs, PHS has been working with key stakeholders to establish a Modernising Patient Pathways Programme (MPPP) of all SMR datasets, with an initial focus on outpatients, to take account of new, and future service delivery models.
+This will support patient and service management at NHS Board level as well as providing more accurate and appropriate clinical information at a national level.

 The SMR00 Modernisation work may have an effect on the number of SMR’s submitted.
 In addition, other disciplines of staff (e.g. nurse practitioners) are increasingly carrying out care for patients which may impact on the number of consultant clinics run.